 We met with Long on this property many years ago.
 When the Longs moved here in the mid 1960s they found old stills and other wine making evidence buried in piles of debris.
 From talking to old timers, they discovered that during prohibition, customers from the San Francisco Bay Area used to drive up here to buy black market brandy and illegally produced wine.
 The first vintage bottled under Long Vineyards was in 1978.
 Winemaker Sandy Belcher spent 27 years making the wines for Long Vineyards.

-After searching for hillside locations this property was brought to his attention; he and his wife Cristina purchased it in the Spring of 2006.
-The property is 120 acres with less then 20 acres planted.
+After searching for hillside locations this property was brought to his attention; he and Cristina purchased it in the spring of 2006.
+At the time the proeprty was planted to 14 acres of Chardonnay.
+The property is 120 acres with less than 20 acres planted.
 It ranges in elevation from about 900 to 1,100 feet and is usually above the fog line.

 Morse Watchmans Inc. Oxford, Connecticut